Oscillations of BV measures on nested fractals: Korevaar-Schoen functional

 On the other hand, a ball $B(p,r')$ with radius $r'>r'_n:=({\rm diam}\, K)L^{-n}+({\rm diam}\, K)L^{-n-1}$ will also cover those $(n+1)$-cells in the $(n-1)$-cell that contained $K_w$ but did not belong to $K_w$ itself.
 That is

 where

 and

-Finally, notice that the number of $(n+1)$-complexes in $K^*_w$ is independent of the complex and the level.
-Using the previous notation, the non-existence of the limit~\eqref{E:liminf_Ucells_KS} follows from the next lemma. \begin{lem} Let $(K_u,K_v)$ denote a pair of $n$-complexes with $K_u\cap K_v=\{p\}$ and let
+Finally, notice that the number of $(n+1)$-cells in $K^*_w$ is independent of the cell and the level.
+Using the previous notation, the non-existence of the limit~\eqref{E:liminf_Ucells_KS} follows from the next lemma. \begin{lem} Let $(K_u,K_v)$ denote a pair of $n$-cells with $K_u\cap K_v=\{p\}$ and let

 For any $m> n$ large enough,

 \end{lem}